sybip/gtm-lab/README.md

 protocol stack running on open-source hardware, the short term goal is really just to have fun and share the lessons learned.

 So, if protocol reverse-engineering and exploring the sub-GHz ISM band are your idea of fun too, grab a copy of the code and give it a spin!

 ## Development status
-Executive summary: **can send and receive messages** to/from the goTenna mesh network.
+Executive summary: **can send, receive and relay messages** to/from the goTenna mesh network.

 ### RX capability:
 - full GTM waveform reception including error correction